 On one occasion during a snorkeling encounter north of Ovalau’s Na Lobaloba reef, the whales were playing with a Mahimahi they had caught and killed.
 They repeatedly swam right up to me and dropped the fish as an offer.

-As a fast open ocean living species, they are difficult to study in the wild.
+As a fast, open-ocean living species, they are difficult to study in the wild.
 Very little is actually known of their numbers and if they are endangered.
-They possibly are possibly threatened as they are a regular bycatch in the tuna purse seine industry and longlining as they are known to take fish from longlines and may accidentally become hooked.
+They are possibly threatened as they are a regular bycatch in the tuna purse-seine industry and longlining, as they are known to take fish from longlines and may accidentally become hooked.

 All images here are taken around Ovalau Island